Skip to content

 Not the best place if you want pictures with your dog.

 They couldn’t have their dog for their ceremony in Minneapolis, MN, but wanted engagement pictures with him.
 Minnehaha dog park would have been the perfect place.
-At the contrary to the Rose Garden, such dedicated dog park, allows unleashing dogs.
+In contrast to the Rose Garden, such dedicated dog parks allow unleashing dogs.
 What’s more the Minnehaha dog park offers, through a beach, an opportunity for the dogs (and maybe you) to have fun in the Mississippi River.
+We talked about heading to this park after the Rose Garden, but unfortunately, it was already sunset time when we ended our session.

-Tremendous Excitement during the Blooming season
+Tremendous Excitement During the Blooming Season

 When is the blooming season exactly?